mansi-190502/Matomo/README.md

 Before starting, ensure you have:

 - Ubuntu server installed
-- Basic knowledge of working with the command line and installing packages- ## Installation Steps
+- Basic knowledge of working with the command line and installing packages
 - Install Nginx

 ```bash